 Gentle Tooth Extractions in Plano, TX

 At Dental Studio 121, we always strive to maintain your natural teeth.
 However, it may be determined that you need a tooth extraction for your health’s best interest.
 Some teeth are extracted because they are severely decayed; others may have advanced periodontal disease or have broken in a way that cannot be repaired.
 Other teeth may need removal because they are poorly positioned in the mouth (such as impacted teeth) or in preparation for orthodontic treatment.
-Whatever the reason may be, our team will perform your extraction with precision and care.Schedule Your Consultation
+Whatever the reason may be, our team will perform your extraction with precision and care.Schedule Your Appointment

 Top Three Reasons You May Need a Tooth Extraction